Legal

 Third Party Cookies

-Third parties use cookies to analyse your use of our website and/or to display advertisements (including third party advertisements) to you [and] [insert any other uses of third party cookies e.g. advertisement conversion tracking such as Google AdWords].
+Third parties use cookies to analyse your use of our website and/or to display advertisements (including third party advertisements) to you.
 Third party cookies used in relation to our website include:

 • YouTube cookies to track when you watch YouTube videos on websites across the internet.
-These generate statistics on the videos you watch such as how many videos you watch and for how long.
+These generate statistics on the videos you watch.
 These cookies are: PREF and YSC.

 Web beacons

-We embed web beacons in our marketing emails which we sent out using MailChimp.
-You can access MailChimp’s privacy policy here.
+We embed web beacons in our marketing emails which we send out using MailChimp.
+You can access MailChimp's privacy policy here.

 Analysing the effectiveness of our email marketing campaigns.
-For further information on how we use the information gathered from our use of web beacons, including profiling, please see the section entitled Our use of automated decision making and profiling in our privacy policy, which is available here.How to opt in or opt out
+For further information on how we use the information gathered from our use of web beacons, including profiling, please see the section entitled Our use of automated decision making and profiling in our privacy policy.

 Facebook Pixel